 Founded in 1962, Ruhr-University Bochum (RUB) was the first new public university to be established in Germany following World War II.
-Now one of the largest higher education institutions in the country, it is a beneficiary of top German research funding organisation, Deutsche Forschungsgemeinschaft.
+It is now one of the largest higher education institutions in the country.

 RUB was among the first universities in Germany to offer international BA and MA degrees, replacing the traditional German Diplom and Magister.
-Today, across its 20 faculties, it serves around 43,000 students.
-Roughly 3,380 of these are international and a further 2,000 are international with a German university entrance qualification.
+Today, across about 20 faculties, it serves tens of thousands of students.

 The university comprises 20 core faculties, five collaborative research centres, six research units and seven research departments with faculties split between four main disciplines, including 11 for the humanities, five for natural sciences, three for engineering and one for medicine.